MicrosoftDocs/msteams-docs/msteams-platform/publishing/office-store-approval.md

 Apps must provide a clear, simple sign in/out and (when appropriate) sign-up experience.
 The experience must be reachable across all capabilities in your app.

-* If there is a sign-in option, there must be a sign-out option, even if the app is using SSO/Silent Authentication.
+* If there is an explicit sign-in option provided to the user, there must be a sign-out option too (even if the app is using SSO/Silent Authentication)
-* The sign-out option must sign them out of only the capability, not the Teams client.
+* The sign-out option must sign the user out of only your app's capability, and not from the Teams client.
-* The sign-out behavior has to be consistent with the sign-in behavior.
+* Every scope that has a sign in must have a sign out as well.
+A sign out can sign out from one scope or all scopes.
+(Example: If the sign in option signs the user into a messaging extension and tab, the sign out option must sign the user from the message extension and tab (at minimum)).

 * Make sure there is always a way to reverse the following (or similar) behaviors:
   * Sign-in => sign-out
   * Link an account/service => un-link an account/service
   * Connect an account/service => disconnect the account/service
   * Authorize an account/service => de/un-authorize the account/service
   * Register an account/service => un-register the account/service
-* If your app requires an account or service, you must provide a way to sign-up or request sign-up.
+* If your app requires an account or service, you must provide a way for the user to sign-up or request sign-up.
+An exception can be sought for sign up process if you app fits in the "Enterprise" app category.

 For additional information on authentication see: